ElementAstro/atom-docs/src/content/docs/en/function/any.md

 ---
-title: BoxedValue Class Documentation
+title: BoxedValue
-description: Detailed documentation for the BoxedValue class in the atom::meta namespace, including constructors, member functions, attribute handling, utility functions, and usage examples.
+description: Detailed for the BoxedValue class in the atom::meta namespace, including constructors, member functions, attribute handling, utility functions, and usage examples.
 ---

-# BoxedValue Class Documentation

 ## Overview